Sameer513-code/Kaggle-Spaceship-Titanic-Dataset/README.md

 ## Models Implemented

-### 1️⃣ Logistic Regression
+### Logistic Regression
 **Algorithm:**
-- A simple linear model for binary classification.
+- Its an algorithm that estimates the probability of a binary outcome using the **sigmoid function**, that takes input as independent variables and produces a probability value between 0 and 1.
+It applies **log-odds transformation** to model relationships between input features and the target variable.
 **Advantages:**
-- Easy to implement and interpret.
+- Easy to implement when output must be categorical value such as 0 or 1, Yes or no, etc.
-- Computationally efficient.
+- It not only provides a measure of how appropriate a predictor(coefficient size)is, but also its direction of association (positive or negative).
 - Works well on small datasets.

 **Disadvantages:**
 - Assumes a **linear relationship** between features and the target.
-- Not suitable for **complex relationships**.

 **Hyperparameters Used:**
 ```python